 Child Care Costs

-Child care costs can vary widely, depending on the location, size of the center or home, the age of the child and other factors.
-Child Care Answers can help you understand the average cost of care in Indiana or any other detailed information for a particular area or type of program.
-Call us at (800) 272-2937.
+Child care costs can vary widely depending on a number of reasons.
+This includes location, size of the center or home, the age of the child and other factors.

 Financial assistance is also available to families that might not otherwise be able to afford quality child care, preschool, or school-age care.
 Keep these programs in mind as you conduct your search and consider your budget.